AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-2.md

 <!--- MC-35490-->

 *  Problems with product sort order on the storefront have been resolved.
-Previously, when Magento indexed product prices, it occasionally set a configurable product’s `min_price` and `max_price` to 0 in the `catalog_product_index_price` table, which affected price sort order on the storefront.
+Previously, when Magento indexed product prices, it occasionally set a configurable product's `min_price` and `max_price` to 0 in the `catalog_product_index_price` table, which affected price sort order on the storefront.

 <!--- MC-35608-->